Hackplayers/evil-winrm/README.md

 ```
 Depending of your system it will be installed at `/opt/rubies/ruby-2.7.3` or maybe at ` ~/.rubies/ruby-2.7.3`.

-To make the new ruby version as default on your system there are some different methods like `rvm` or `rbenv`.
-If your Linux is debian based, just one command is enough:

-`update-alternatives --install /usr/bin/ruby ruby /opt/rubies/ruby-2.7.3/bin/ruby 1`

-After that, just need to install evil-winrm dependencies for that new installed ruby version.
-The easiest way is to launch command `gem install evil-winrm`.
-The gem command is already belonging to the new ruby installation if you performed the change of default ruby.
+Now just need to install evil-winrm dependencies for that new installed ruby version.
+The easiest way is to launch command `/opt/rubies/ruby-2.7.3/bin/gem install evil-winrm`.
+The gem command used must be belonging to the new ruby installation.

+After that, you can launch safely your new installed ruby to use it on evil-winrm: `/opt/rubies/ruby-2.7.3/bin/ruby ./evil-winrm.rb -h`

+It is recommended to use this new installed ruby only to launch evil-winrm.
+If you set it up as your default ruby for your system, bear in mind that it has no dependency gems installed.
+Some ruby based software like Metasploit or others could not start correctly due dependencies problems.

+Anyway, if you feel confortable with gem dependencies and want to set the new ruby installation as default on your system, there are some different methods like `rvm`, `rbenv` or `update-alternatives` if your Linux is Debian based.
+But remember that after doing this, probably you'll get in trouble with some gem dependencies.

 ## Changelog:
 Changelog and project changes can be checked here: [CHANGELOG.md](https://raw.githubusercontent.com/Hackplayers/evil-winrm/master/CHANGELOG.md)